KBAlign: Efficient Self Adaptation on Specific Knowledge Bases: Related Work

 \section{Related Work}

-\textbf{Domain Adaptation}.Though LLMs have shown their impressive capabilities across various scenarios~\citep{jablonka202314}, training methods for LLMs to adapt to certain domains still emerge in endlessly, due to the vertical application requirements.
-For domains with plenty of data resources, researchers usually directly take domain materials into pre-training~\citep{wang2023pre, madani2023large}.
-In more cases, they continue to train based on general LLMs or mix the domain data with general corpus~\citep{wu2023bloomberggpt}.
-To adopt the domain knowledge in a more efficient way, format conversion and annotation are often conducted~\citep{zhang2024chemllm}.
-For efficiency reasons, domain LLMs usually use parameter-efficient tuning to reduce the required data amount and training time~\citep{ding2022delta}.
-However, the construction of domain data is sometimes still costly.
-In our case, we mainly focus on the data perspective and try to propose more efficient data construction methods.
+\textbf{Domain Adaptation}.Though LLMs have shown their impressive capabilities in various scenarios~\citep{jablonka202314}, training methods for LLMs to adapt to certain domains still emerge in endlessly, due to the vertical application requirements.
+For domains with plenty of data resources, researchers directly take domain materials in pre-training~\citep{wang2023pre, madani2023large}.
+In more cases, they continue to train based on general LLMs or mix domain data with the general corpus~\citep{wu2023bloomberggpt}.
+To adopt domain knowledge in a more efficient way, format conversion and annotation are often performed~\citep{zhang2024chemllm} for fine-tuning.
+Some works focus on different settings for synthetic generation of QA data~\citep{soudani2024,ushio2023}, while with the development of annotation model capabilities, the impact of specific synthetic strategies diminishes significantly.
+More crucially, existing approaches predominantly focus on local information and ignore global knowledge in synthesis.

 \textbf{Knowledge Enhancement}.
 For some specific downstream requirements, there often exist high-quality knowledge materials (e.g., domain KBs, personal documents or records), of which the data amount is not enough for model tuning, and knowledge enhancement methods can help improve the performance.
 There are two mainstream solutions.
 The first one is to rely on the strong in-context learning capability of LLMs~\citep{dong2022survey}, and adopt RAG~\citep{lewis2020retrieval} to enhance the model.
 Apart from textual materials such as Internet passages, it is proven that integrating special KBs and tools is also a good approach to improve the model performance with specific knowledge~\citep{cui2023chatlaw, jin2024genegpt, qin2023tool}.
 To provide more useful information in context, strategies including designing better queries for retrieval are proposed~\citep{wang2023query2doc, qian2024memorag}.
 The second solution is to augment training data based on knowledge materials.
 LLMs can help synthesize data in more styles~\citep{sun2023sql} or convert the original data into formats more suitable for training~\citep{cheng2023adapting}.
 Our method is special, emphasizing the self annotation instead of introducing new LLMs into the system.